Media Highlights 2019

 UCLA receives four SCOPY awards for 2019 Colon Cancer Awareness Campaign

 On behalf of UCLA Health, the Vatche & Tamar Manoukian Division of Digestive Diseases submitted three entries for the American College of Gastroenterology (ACG) 2019 SCOPY Awards in May.
 The ACG honored UCLA Health with not three but FOUR awards!
 ACG's SCOPY Award recognizes the achievements of ACG members in their community engagement, education and awareness efforts for colorectal cancer prevention.
-Awardees are featured in the 2019 SCOPY Awards Booklet and shared with the members of the College.
+Awardees are featured in the and shared with the members of the College.
 Winners will also be honored during the SCOPY Award Ceremony & Workshop at the 2019 ACG Scientific Meeting in San Antonio, TX on October 27, 2019.

 The success of our system-wide effort was the result of a partnership among administration, faculty, staff and researchers across the health care enterprise to effectively implement a focused action plan.
 We are thrilled to receive this recognition, which would not have been possible without the tireless efforts of Division of Digestive Diseases faculty and staff as well as the members of the UCLA Colon Cancer Quality Workgroup.
 A special thank you to the campaign champions who organized this inaugural effort: Folasade P. May, MD, PhD, MPhil; Edgar Corona, MPH (2018-19 GI quality scholar); Trisha James, MBA; and Sylvia Lopez, MPH.